syncfusion-content/asp.netmvc-docs/aspnetmvc/Tab/Getting-Started.md

 ### Create Tab Control

 The ASP.NET MVCTab widget basically builds a dynamic, interactive, menu-driven interface from your content.
 The content can be text, graphics or HTML.
-You can create the Tab headers using Text and Content templateproperty
+You can create the Tab headers using Text and Content template property

 The following steps are used to create Tab control.